willb611/Tower-building/README.md

 7. Builder timer makes builders do work
 8. Builder timer makes effects happen occasionally
 9. Team with highest color wins
+10. Builders get view of all towers, and choose which to build on.

 ## Requirements to run
 Need: